Robot Conductor and the Tenor

 A concert with Italian tenor Andrea Bocelli and soprano Maria Luigia Borsi in the decorated Teatro Verdi, in Florence, would not normally be something that I would cover.
 But they weren’t the ones people were there to watch.
 I enjoy music, but not enough to write about it.
 Last night’s performance was a little different, however.

-The program, with “La donna è ” from Verdi's Rigoletto; “O mio babbino caro” from Puccini's “Gianni Schicchi”; and “Cavalleria Rusticana” by Mascagni isn't unusual.
-At the 1st International Festival in Pisa, Italy, the audience wasn't there just to see the orchestra or the soloists.
+The program, with “La donna è Mobile” from Verdi’s Rigoletto; “O mio babbino caro” from Puccini’s “Gianni Schicchi”; and “Cavalleria Rusticana” by Mascagni isn’t unusual.
+At the 1st International Robotics Festival in Pisa, Italy, the audience wasn’t there just to see the orchestra or the soloists.
 Instead, they came to see its robotic conductor.

-But as with most demonstrations, this was more illusion than it first seems.
-YuMi, although capable of a full of movement, would mimic the conductor's actions in a well-choreographed routine.
-It was not conducting so much as replaying, with the orchestra following based on the YuMi's pre-programmed steps.
+But as with most technology demonstrations, this was more illusion than it first seems.
+YuMi, although capable of a full range of movement, would mimic the conductor’s actions in a well-choreographed routine.
+It was not conducting so much as replaying, with the orchestra following based on the YuMi’s pre-programmed steps.
 Real performing will happen when the conductor can listen to the soloist and follow their lead, in turn, based on the response of the audience and orchestra to the piece.

-has a news release on the event, and various news outlets have their reflections, which often include members of the ensemble.
+ABB has a news release on the event, and various news outlets have their reflections, which often include members of the ensemble.
 Phys.org, the BBC, and Engadget are among these.

 John Dixon